1

 The Dynamic Steady State Universe (DSSU) stands alone

-and appears to be the first true cellular universe.
+and professes to be the first true cellular universe.
 It is

 supported by the observations of veteran astronomer, Jaan Einasto.
 As a